slyval/guidelines/SAP Commerce/Commerce Conventions.md

 SonarQube is the defacto standard for static code analyses for SAP Commerce.
 A central server and project should be set up for any commecerce project.
 This allows for adherence to good coding practices and will help preempt technical checks performed by SAP

 - Continuous Integration
 The defacto standard CI tool for our projects is Jenkins.
-For all projects wher
+For all projects, with the exception of cloud implementations - at the moment, all project must have a CI environment setup to manage builds and deployments.
+A guide for this will also be prepared to provide directed guidance.

 - A development configuration must be used that will generate the **config** folder
 - When doing a B2C or B2B solution with a webshop or storefront:
 	- The initial generation of the projects artifacts must be done through the corresponding recipe or must be manually generated using the ***modulegen*** ant task